DevManSam777/devleads/docs/FEATURES.md

 **Managing Contact Information**:
 - Fill out complete address in "Address Information" tab
 - Google Maps button appears when you have a complete address
-- Set how they prefer to be contacted in "Service & Status" tab
+- Set how client prefers to be contacted in "Service & Status" tab
 - Set current lead status
-- Track when you last contacted them for follow-up planning
+- Track when you last contacted client for follow-up planning

 ### Payment Tracking